flian/webssh/README_en.md

-webssh. tokenExpiration: The expiration time of the webssh independent authentication token.
+webssh.tokenExpiration: The expiration time of the webssh independent authentication token.
 Default value: 6, in hours.